siyue-zhang/image-object-relation-classification-CE7454/README.md

 * The model was re-trained in the union of training and validation datasets before being submitted to the testing dataset.
 * **Multi-task** learning was implemented to leverage the semantic segmentation task to improve classification performance.
 ![](seg.png)
 * **Zero-shot** models were also proposed and explored to utilize the knowledge encapsulated in CLIP and Detectron2.
 Prompt engineering was performed for the relation classification.
+While the validation mR is 34.2%, the test mR drops to 28.7%.
 ![](det.png)
 * My optimized model is based on Swin Transformer at a test mean recall of 32.4%.
 ![](tune.png)